China pressured EU on coronavirus report, Borrell admits

 "It's clear the substance of the report hasn't changed," Reinhard Bütikofer, a German Green MEP, also said.

-"I would be happy if all our [EU] leaders used the same kind of language," as the still-harsh China criticism in the EU's public report, he said.
+"I would be happy if all our [EU] leaders used the same kind of language," as the still-harsh China criticism in the EU's public text, Bütikofer added.

-Speaking on Russian and Chinese disinformation more broadly, Borrell said on Thursday there was "an infodemic accompanying the pandemic".
+Speaking about Russian and Chinese propaganda more broadly, Borrell said on Thursday there was "an infodemic accompanying the pandemic".

-He said his service had recorded 400 fake news items on the virus in recent weeks.
+His service had recorded 400 fake news items on the virus in recent weeks, he said.

+Some of the Russian ones peddled fake cures which were "putting people's lives at risk", he added.

-But he said that an EU debunking website had had an 800 percent increase in traffic since the pandemic began, with 10,000 readers a day, indicating the effectiveness of its work.
+But the EU's debunking website had had an 800 percent increase in traffic since the pandemic began, with 10,000 readers a day, Borrell said, indicating the effectiveness of its work.